rainbowpigeon/vcdb-parser/README.md

 # vcdb-parser
-Python tool to parse the VERIS Community Database JSON file into a pandas DataFrame
+Python tool to parse and clean the VERIS Community Database JSON file into a pandas DataFrame, and match UN M49 country codes used to their string names